 The City of Mesquite plans this annual one-day volunteer program to help disabled, elderly and single-parent homeowners who are in need of assistance with minor home repair, landscaping or other related home projects.

-This non-profit group of community activists and faith-based leaders bridges people of various backgrounds, cultures and demographics in the Mesquite community through programs, including a bi-monthly Mayor’s Prayer Breakfast.
+This non-profit group of community activists and faith-based leaders bridges people of various backgrounds, cultures and demographics in the Mesquite community through programs, including a bi-annual Mayor’s Prayer Breakfast.